metabolismregulation/metabolismregulation.github.io/help.md

 ## Cardinality

-To add cardinality: **right click on the link > Properties > Label tab**.
+To add cardinality to a link: **right click > Properties > Label tab**.
 Following settings should be used:

 Background: #ffffff
 Border: #000000